QUOTE OF THE DAY

 Monday, August 31, 2009

-Women taking a Diuretic + ACE Inhibitor 12% MORE likely to die of cardiovascular disease
+Women taking a diuretic pus an ACE Inhibitor were 12% MORE likely to die of cardiovascular disease

-To say this the other way, women taking women taking NO blood pressure medicines were 11% LESS likely to die of cardiovascular disease during the 5.9 year follow-up than women taking a diuretic plus an ACE inhibitor.
+To say this the other way, women taking NO blood pressure drugs were 11% LESS likely to die of cardiovascular disease during a 5.9 year follow-up than women taking a diuretic plus an ACE inhibitor.

 Read the entire article | Email this article